-- § 11.12.4......O

-- § 11.13 Misdemeanor Classification.
+- § 11.12.6.....
+The date that the Civil Penalty Assessment or other formal enforcement was received by the Respondent; and - § 11.12.7 The nature of the decision and the specific grounds for appeal. - § 11.13 Misdemeanor Classification.
 Pursuant to ORS 198.600, violation of District Rules and Regulations is a Class C misdemeanor. - § 11.14 Right to Hearing.
 A civil penalty shall be due and payable twenty-one (21) days after Respondent is served with the penalty notice.
 The decision of the General Manager to assess a civil penalty or other enforcement action or any violation pertaining to the District's statutes, regulations, permits, or orders shall be final unless the Respondent files a written Notice of Appeal and Request for Hearing with the District within twentyone (21) days from the date of service of the notice on Respondent.
 The Notice of Appeal and Request for Hearing shall contain the following: